+E R 1300 South Lake Shore Drive Chicago, Illinois 60605

+For more information, visit: adlerplanetarium.org

+ADLER PLANETARIUM

-Which parts of the rover can you identify?
+- ASK Which parts of the rover can you identify?
 Answers can include wheels, camera, solar panels, antennae.
 How do you think the rover is powered?
 It gets energy from the Sun, converted through solar panels.
 How do you think it gets instructions for direction?
 Answers can include satellites sending signals, picked up by the two antennae.
 What sorts of things would we want to learn about Mars by going there?
 We want to learn about the climate and geologic history, including if there was ever liquid water on the surface.
-How is Mars similar or different to Earth?

-FIND Have the students find the three stations near the windows where they can touch rocks from other worlds.

-DO Direct the students to choose one station to investigate and touch the rock sample.

-Press the buttons at the stations to hear scientists explain how we know where these rocks originate.

-ASK How does the rock feel?
-What do you notice?
-Based on what the scientist in the video says, how do we know this rock is from another world?
-By studying its age and composition, and comparing it to rocks on Earth.
+Do you think humans will ever travel to Mars? - FIND Have the students find the three stations near the windows where they can touch rocks from other worlds. - DO Direct the students to choose one station to investigate and touch the rock sample.
+They can also press the buttons at the stations to hear scientists explain information about the rocks in more detail. - ASK How does it feel?
+How do we know this rock is from another world?
+By studying its age and composition.
 What can we learn from these rocks?
 We can learn about the history and composition of other worlds by studying the rocks that originate from there.

-FIND Instruct the students to find the Departures and Arrivals of spacecraft interactive screens, behind the Mars Rover near the main hallway.

-Have the students investigate three spacecrafts that will be launched soon, or are on their way to a destination.
-They can do this by touching a specific craft on the screen.

-ASK Where are these spacecraft going?
+Where did these rocks come from?
+How did they get here?
+They were blasted off the surface of another moon or planet by an asteroid impact and then after floating in space, fell to the Earth. - FIND Instruct the students to find the Departures and Arrivals of spacecraft interactive screens, behind the Mars Rover near the main hallway. - DO Have the students investigate three spacecrafts that will be launched soon, or are on their way to a destination.
+You can do this by touching a specific craft on the screen. - ASK Where are these spacecraft going?
 Outer space, planets.
 What do scientists hope to learn by sending them there?
 More information about our Solar System.
 What are some reasons sending spacecraft on these missions is better than sending humans?
 Safety: if the craft malfunctions, no humans are harmed.
 There are also dangers in space like radiation and freezing temperatures that would hurt humans.
 Distance: the worlds these crafts are going to visit are incredibly far away.
 The machines will not return to Earth.